docker/docs/ee/ucp/admin/configure/ucp-configuration-file.md

 | `worker_kube_reserved_resources`       | no       | Reserve resources for Docker UCP and Kubernetes components which are running on worker nodes.                                                                                                    |
 | `kubelet_max_pods`                     | yes      | Set Number of Pods that can run on a node.
 Default is `110`.

+> Note
+>
-*dev indicates that the functionality is only for development and testing.
+> dev indicates that the functionality is only for development and testing.
 Arbitrary Kubernetes configuration parameters are not tested and supported under the Docker Enterprise Software Support Agreement.

 ### iSCSI (optional)
 Configures iSCSI options for UCP.